 You know, I'm just trying to understand.

-Everybody had a full complete heads up that it was unverified.
+Everybody had a full, complete heads up that it was unverified.

-It was tainted with bias because of Steele's uh rage and hatred towards all things Trump, and it was political because he was demanding to get this out by election day before election day.
+And it was political because he was demanding to get this out by election day, before election day.

-Uh well, wouldn't that be committing fraud on a court?
+Well, wouldn't that be committing fraud on a court?

 What's the penalty for that, Danielle?